Ngā Huarahi Whakatau

 In light of these developments, the Minister of Justice has asked Te Aka Matua o te Ture | Law Commission to carry out a review and make recommendations to improve the law.

-The scope of Te Aka Matua o te Ture | Law Commission’s review is set out in our Terms of Reference.
+The scope of Te Aka Matua o te Ture | Law Commission’s review is set out in our Terms of Reference

 Te Aka Matua o te Ture | Law Commission launched this review with the publication of its Terms of Reference in October 2021.

-Te Aka Matua o te Ture | Law Commission is committed to consulting the public in our review.
+Information given to Te Aka Matua o te Ture | Law Commission is subject to the Official Information Act 1982 and the Privacy Act 2020.

 Contact us